1. Home

 While the efficiency of solar panels might vary, solar panel sizes typically don’t, as most companies have a standard solar panel square footage to make installation easier.
 The standard solar panel size dimensions are about 65 inches by 39 inches, which is roughly 17.5 square feet.

-Is It Possible To Install Too Many Solar Panels?
+Is it Possible to Install Too Many Solar Panels?

 That said, there are some instances where it makes sense to install more solar panels to generate more energy than you plan on using.
 The first is if you plan on installing an energy storage system to capture that excess energy.
 Solar battery storage lets you use the energy you generated during the day to power your home at night, and also gives you a backup source of power in case you have a blackout or other issue.

-How To Put Solar Panels On Your Roof
+How to Put Solar Panels on Your Roof

 See what solar can do for you: